 Weekly Live Video Show

-Another way that PR can leverage live video is to create a weekly live video show.
+Another way that PR can leverage live video is to create a weekly show.
 For example, I run a weekly social media marketing talk show where we cover the latest social media news.
 In your case, if you find yourself publishing multiple press releases each week, why not look into creating a live video show?
 You can use this to share all of your press releases at once – don’t forget, people are busy and don’t have the time to go back and check your site to see what’s new.
-It also helps your audience start to learn more about the people they interact with at the company.
+It also helps your audience start to learn more about the people they interact with at your company.

 One last way you can use live video in social media campaigns is to repurpose video content.
 For example, if you upload a video to your company’s YouTube channel.
 Instead of letting it sit there and hope people watch it, during a live video stream, you can mention this content and share a link to it.
-There are plenty of ways to position your live video strategy.
+There are plenty of ways to position a live video strategy.
 You might focus on company announcements, new products or product features, blog posts, other video content, and so on.

 Live video can be a great way to develop stronger relationships with customers.
 While there are a lot of live video options to pick from, here are some things to focus on.

-- Go where your customers are at
+- Go where your customers are

 - Use live video to highlight other initiatives such as industry thought leadership, blog posts, events, new product features, etc.